monorepo-template/dependencies/packages/eslint-config-react-strict/README.md

 # Strict React ESLint config

-`@monorepo-template/eslint-config-react-strict` is an ESLint configuration comprised of React rules all set to `error`.
+`@monorepo-template/eslint-config-react-strict` is an ESLint configuration comprised of React rules all set to `error`, minus any rules that are incompatible with `eslint-plugin-prettier`.
 The intention of this rule is to abstract all decision-making and opinion from lint rules, unifying teams with an established code style without weighing preference to one or more individual members.